CBD For Pain: How & Why It Works

 How Does CBD Help with Pain?

 CBD interacts with your body’s endocannabinoid system.
-Cannabinoid receptors are scattered all throughout the body, from your organs to your connective tissues, immune cells, brain, nerves and glands.
+Cannabinoid receptors are scattered all throughout the body, from your organs to your connective tissues, immune cells, brain, nerves, and glands.
 As you may have guessed, the endocannabinoid system also affects how we experience pain.

-CBD can cause the endocannabinoid system to trigger a number of responses in the body, and these responses can help with pain.
+CBD can cause the endocannabinoid system to trigger a number of responses in the body, and these responses can help with the pain.

 – CBD prevents the body from absorbing anandamide, a compound that regulates pain.
 Higher levels of anandamide in the blood can reduce your perception of pain.